wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - view-client or manage-client - To view clients
 - manage-client - To update or delete client

-If you are using a bearer token to create clients itâ€™s recommend to use a token from a Service Account with only the `create-client` role (see [Server Administration Guide](https://www.keycloak.org/docs/6.0/server_admin/) for more details).
+If you are using a bearer token to create clients it¡¯s recommend to use a token from a Service Account with only the `create-client` role (see [Server Administration Guide](https://www.keycloak.org/docs/6.0/server_admin/) for more details).

 #### 5.1.2.
-Initial Access Token
+Initial Access Token {#}

 The recommended approach to registering new clients is by using initial access tokens.
 An initial access token can only be used to create clients and has a configurable expiration as well as a configurable limit on how many clients can be created.